Biden Foundation teams up with LGBTQ groups on family acceptance campaign

 Research published in the journal Pediatrics found “lesbian, gay, and bisexual young adults who reported higher levels of family rejection during adolescence were 8.4 times more likely to report having attempted suicide.”
 The 2009 report also found these young adults were nearly six times more likely to report high levels of depression and more than three times more likely to use illegal drugs.

-While the study published in Pediatrics did not include figures for transgender young adults, the 2015 U.S. Transgender Survey found 40 percent of trans adults reported having made a suicide attempt, and 92 percent of these individuals said they did so before the age of 25.
+While the study published in Pediatrics did not include figures for transgender young adults, the 2015 U.S. Transgender Survey found 40 percent of trans adults reported having attempted suicide, and 92 percent of these individuals said they did so before the age of 25.

 Family acceptance, on the other hand, has been positively associated with improved health outcomes, like higher self-esteem and lower rates of anxiety and depression.